AnwarAllal23/OCR-Lexical-Automation/README.md

-# Bomb Party Master
+# OCR Lexical Automation

-Bomb Party Master is a Windows desktop application designed to assist Bomb Party gameplay by detecting on-screen syllables and suggesting valid French words.
+OCR Lexical Automation is a Windows desktop application designed to assist Bomb Party gameplay by detecting on-screen syllables and suggesting valid French words.

 The project focuses on OCR processing, word selection logic, and controlled user interaction.